Skip to main content

 • sexual abuse of children or employees.

-Temporary work ban applies to a teacher accused of any of the foregoing acts or in the case of serious violations of work duties under items 1) to 5), 10) and 16).
-It lasts until the closure of disciplinary procedure.
+A temporary work ban applies to a teacher accused of any of the above acts or in the case of serious violations of work duties under items 1) to 5), 10) and 16).
+The ban lasts until the end of the disciplinary procedure.

-Dismissal is applicable to a teacher convicted of a criminal offence, serious violation, or when his/her license suspension is not terminated, as decided by the school principal.
+Dismissal is applicable to a teacher convicted of a criminal offence, serious violation, or when their license suspension is not terminated, as decided by the school principal.

 Retirement and Pensions

-According to the Law on Pension and Disability Insurance, some rights are specifically stipulated.
-One of them is right on earlier retirement (in case person reached years of service), but in that case, the amount of the pension is being reduced until reaching official retirement age.
-Additionally, a person can receive a pension in case he/she has reached official retirement age and has at least 15 years of service but the amount of the pension would be reduced proportionally.
+The Law on Pension and Disability Insurance specifically stipulates some rights such as the right. to early retirement (in case a person reaches the years of service), but in that case, the amount of the pension is reduced until they reach the official retirement age.
+Additionally, a person can receive a pension if they have reached the official retirement age and have at least 15 years of service, but the amount of the pension will be reduced proportionally.